The Crime of Auto Theft in Indiana

 The Criminal Defense Team have decades of combined legal practice experience, and can provide you

 with the reputable legal counsel that you need during this trying time.

-We are the only law firm in all of Indiana to have three Board Certified
+We are the only law firm in all of Indiana to have four Board Certified

 Criminal Law Experts on staff, giving us an edge in even the most complex cases.

 If you need strong defense against auto theft charges,

 contact The Criminal Defense Team today to retain strong legal counsel.